ArupAus/lunchtimepython/Session4/session_4_problems.md

 In the event of a tie for total number of words in a line return the line with the longest string in the line.
 Line numbers start at 0 for this problem.

+If 2 lines are exactly the same return the last occurence as your answer.

 ```py
 def longest_line_string(file_path, split_char):
     with open(file_path, 'r') as input_file: